 I`ve read much about "starvation mode".
 Some experts say it does not happen unless you drop below 1200 calories.
 Others experts say it may occur if your drop you calories 50% of your BMR.

-My weight has been stable weight 2 weeks, even with the increased physical activity at the gym.
+My weight has been at a stable weight 2 weeks, even with the increased physical activity at the gym.
 I`m trying to determine if this is merely a plateau or if I accidentally slipped into starvation mode.
 If I am in starvation mode, could I simply increase calorie input by 200 calories to break out of it?

 Thank you for your question.
 I first want to congratulate you on the progress you have made so far.
 It sounds like you are really working hard.
 It can be frustrating when you reach a plateau, but I want to encourage you to stick with it.
 Plateaus are common, and often people give up too early.
 It is common to want to restrict calories further, but this can only compound the problem causing the plateau to last longer or eventually causing a gain secondary to getting into a starvation mode.